 The PBM and Manufacturer Defendants coordinated to ensure that the maximum number of Manufacturers’ opioids were prescribed and sold, and the PBM Defendants got the maximum profit at the expense of patients.

+The conspiracy also would not have succeeded absent the Pharmacy Defendants, which coordinated with the Distributor Defendants to enable the theft, diversion and misuse of prescription opioids.

 Each of the participants in the conspiracy received revenue, directly or indirectly, and/or otherwise benefitted from the scheme to promote opioids as safe and non-addictive.

 At all relevant times, each Defendant was a knowing and willing participant in the conspiracy, and reaped profits from the conspiracy in the form of increased sales, distributions, rebates and kick-backs.
 Distributor Defendants received kick-backs from Manufacturer Defendants if they reached particular monthly goals.
 PBM Defendants received rebates, chargebacks, kickbacks, administrative fees, and other financial incentives to promote the Manufacturer Defendants’ drugs.
+Manufacturer and Pharmacy Defendants received profits from increased sales of the Manufacturer Defendants’ drugs.

-All participants of the enterprise described herein were aware of Defendants’ control over the activities of the conspiracy in promoting opioids for use in every situation in which a patient is in pain.
+All participants of the enterprise described herein were aware of Defendants’ control over the activities of the conspiracy in promoting opioids for use in every situation in which a patient is in pain and selling a grossly excessive amount of opioids.
 Each part of the conspiracy benefited from the existence of the other parts.

 The persons engaged in the conspiracy are systematically linked through contractual relationships, financial ties, and continuing coordination of activities.

+The Defendants’ concerted actions caused excess opioids to enter Halifax County, which were diverted into the black market.

-Rockbridge County has been injured by reason of these violations in that it has incurred costs, including, but not limited to the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
-Rockbridge County would not have incurred these costs had Defendants not conspired together.
-The injuries suffered by Rockbridge County were directly and proximately caused by Defendants’ actions and inactions.
+Halifax County has been injured by reason of these violations in that it has incurred increased costs attempting to stop the flow of excess opioids into Halifax County and bearing the costs of clean up, including, but not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.
+Halifax County would not have incurred these costs had Defendants not conspired together.
+The injuries suffered by Halifax County were directly and proximately caused by Defendants’ actions and inactions.

 Plaintiff was directly and proximately harmed by the Defendants’ civil conspiracy.